 You may have to change permissions in the settings by editing it to allow you to view the files.
 Under the Hidden Files and Folders, select the option that allows them to share files, folders, and drives.

 You can quickly look for your Outlook .pst files and make copies of them on your new computer.
 You can do this by using the new import feature that instantly transfers the emails and data files from the drive to your computer.

 Remember that your files won’t magically appear in Outlook, you have to install a new Microsoft Outlook on your new computer.
 It is not advisable to use Windows Easy Transfer as it may corrupt the files, making it impossible for you to open them.
-You may then have to look for another recovery software to help clean the corrupted files.
+You may then have to look for another Outlook recovery software such as DataNumen Outlook Repair to help fix the corrupted files.
 To avoid all these, recreate your whole Outlook profile and then recreate your emails on the new computer.